-Trump Reverses Course on Power to ‘reopen’ States Amid Virus
+Trump Reverses Course on Power to ‘Reopen’ States Amid Virus

 President Donald Trump said Tuesday he’s open to some states "reopening" before federal social distancing guidelines expire at the end of month, as he appeared to back off his claim of absolute authority to decide when the time was right to act.

-Hours after suggesting that the bipartisan concerns of governors about his assertion of power would amount to an insurrection, Trump abruptly reversed course — in substance, if not in rhetoric — saying he would leave it to governors to determine the right time and manner to reopen activity in their states.
-Trump said he would be speaking with governors, probably on Thursday, to discuss his plans.
+Hours after suggesting that the bipartisan concerns of governors about his assertion of power would amount to an insurrection, Trump abruptly reversed course, saying he would leave it to governors to determine the right time and manner to revive activity in their states.
+Trump said he would be speaking with governors, probably on Thursday, to discuss his administration's plans.

+"The governors are responsible," Trump said Tuesday.
+"They have to take charge."

-Trump said Tuesday he would be "authorizing each individual governor of each individual state to implement a reopening — and a very powerful reopening — plan of their state at a time and in a matter as most appropriate.”
-Trump added he would support moves by states that haven't been hit hard by the outbreak to ease restrictions even before his own guidelines expire April 30.
+Trump said Tuesday he would be authorizing governors "of each individual state to implement a reopening — and a very powerful reopening — plan of their state at a time and in a matter as most appropriate."
+Trump added that he would support moves by states that haven't been hit hard by the outbreak to ease restrictions even before federal guidelines on social distancing expire April 30.

+Trump said the country would open up "in beautiful little pieces," adding that some states with low rates of infection "have fewer people and they have lots of room."

 It’s unclear if any states are actively considering reopening their economies before May 1.